-Cartels Increase Smuggling of Pot and Heroin to the US
+Cartels Increase Smuggling of Pot and Heroin to US

-According to the story “Mexico’s Drug Cartels Adapt to US Pot Legalization,” as shown on MSN.com, dated March 7, 2015, the cartels are expanding production of pot in Mexico, because three states in the US have legalized the recreational use of marijuana, while, over the years, 23 states have legalized medical use.
+According to the story “Mexico’s Drug Cartels Adapt to US Pot Legalization,” as shown on MSN.com, dated March 7, 2015, the cartels are expanding production of pot in Mexico, because three states in the US have legalized the recreational use of marijuana, while 23 states have legalized medical use.
 The US marijuana market is worth an estimated $41 billion per year.